minarainbow/Voice-Input-Guidelines-for-Hololens/README.md

 1. Teach users application specific voice commands with a game
 1. Have the users complete a basic task (like send an email) and compare mouse usage with voice usage

+Note: One might wonder why a digital assistant that can understand natural language is necessary at all, as natural language processing could be built into the apps.
+The fact is, apps generally do not support natural language processing, but adding some support phrases to voice assistants like Cortana is more feasible.
+In addition, the HoloLens voice input system listens to keywords, not full sentences.
+For natural language, a full processing engine such as Cortana is required.

 View our presentation introducing our ideas to our stakeholders [here](https://drive.google.com/file/d/1ktx7gp4W8LCk07orwoCCEVg4L9FhZpza/view?usp=sharing).